 Place ground lamb in a bowl.
 Sprinkle 1 tsp of Greek Seasoning over top of the meat and mix.
 Sprinkle remaining 1 tsp of Greek seasoning over top of meat and mix well.
 Then form into 4 to 5 burgers.
 Grill until well done.
 Serve on toasted rolls.

-We served of lamb burgers on toasted rolls spread thinly with mint jelly.
+We served our lamb burgers on toasted rolls spread thinly with mint jelly.
 Top with lettuce, tomato, and cheese.

 We’re continuing to find delicious ways to use our newly found McCormick Greek Seasoning.
 This week we found that it has a wonderful affinity with lamb.
 While we’ve used Greek Seasoning with lamb chops, the flavor seems more pronounced to us when it was mixed in with the ground lamb meat.
 In this recipe for Lamb Sausages with Tomatoes, the flavor of the tomatoes adds a wonderful contrast to the lamb and seasoning resulting in a delight for the taste buds.